backstage/backstage/plugins/api-docs/README-alpha.md

 ###### Config

 For now there is only one configuration available for this entity cards extension, which is setting an entity filter that determines when the cards should be displayed on the entity page.
-Here is an example showing the `api-definition` overview cards only for entities of kind component:
+Here is an example showing the `definition` overview cards only for entities of kind component:

 ```yaml
 # app-config.yaml